-During your stay, you will be cared for by different staff at different times, who will keep each other up-to-date about your care and treatment.
-This sharing of information is called clinical handover.
+During your stay, you will be cared for by different healthcare staff at different times, who will keep each other up-to-date about your care and treatment.
 You and your carer or family members should be involved in this process so you'll know what is going on with your care and treatment.